 FOCUS OF UNIT 4

-- Identify strategies for responding to racist or antisemitic incidents that will promote peace.
+- Identify strategies for responding to incidents of bigotry and discrimination that promote peace.

-- Identify and understand the choices that people can make when confronted with racist or antisemitic incidents.
+- Identify and understand the choices that people can make when confronted with incidents of bigotry and discrimination.

 KEYWORDS FOUND IN GLOSSARY